DUI Lawyer Marion, VA

 Is It Possible to Fight a DUI If I Was Drinking and Driving?

 In America, everyone is presumed innocent unless and until they plead guilty or are found guilty in court.
 It doesn’t matter how much you may have had to drink, when charged with a crime, you are still legally innocent.

 Along with this presumption of innocence, it is always best if a person charged with a crime invokes their right to remain silent.
 Not only should those charged with a crime not discuss any matters with officers or prosecutors, they also should not comment on their case to friends or family, or – importantly – on social media.

 If you’ve been arrested for a DUI, by all means you should fight your charge.
 As a Marion, VA DUI lawyer, attorney Mark Hurt can help you by vigorously defending your rights and any charges against you.
 This defense may include seeking the dismissal of charges or the exclusion of possibly incriminating evidence, seeking to negotiate for lesser charges with the prosecution, or fighting for a not guilty verdict in court.

 Who Controls the Decisions in My Case?

 As the client, you will always be in full control of your case.
-As an experienced DUI attorney, the role of Mark Hurt is to provide you with the strategies and options that may be available, discuss with you any merits of such strategies and defenses, and work vigorously in seeking to achieve the best outcome possible for you based upon the strategy that you select.
+As an experienced DUI lawyer Marion, VA relies on, the role of Mark Hurt is to provide you with the strategies and options that may be available, discuss with you any merits of such strategies and defenses, and work vigorously in seeking to achieve the best outcome possible for you based upon the strategy that you select.
 You will at all times be in control of decisions such as to agree to a plea deal (if one is forthcoming), or to take your case to trial.